-Sponsor club name: Rotary Club of Sponsor club number: Our membership voted on date to sponsor a new Rotary club, likely to be known as the Rotary Club of $\$ (community, state/province e/prefecture, country/geographical area) ☐ Our club agrees to be the sponsor club. tation ceremony, and work closely with · Our club currently has(A sponsor club must have a minimum of active members. of 20 members.)
-Sponsor Club President's Signature Date Sponsor Club Secretary's Signature Date
+Sponsor club name: Rotary Club of Sponsor club number: Our membership voted on to sponsor a new Rotary club, likely to be known as the Rotary Club of (community, state/province/prefecture, country/geographical area) Our club agrees to be the sponsor club.
+W tation ceremony, and work closely with th e will assist in its formation, help with the charter presen- e new club for at least one year.
+Our club currently has active members.
+(A sponsor club must have a minimum of 20 members.)
+Sponsor Club President's Signature Date

+Sponsor Club Secretary's Signature